avisek123/helper-box/README.md

 ## API

-All the available utility function inside `@ashirbad/js-core`
+All the available utility function inside `helper-box`

 | Name                   | Description                                               |
 | ---------------------- | --------------------------------------------------------- |